-All applicant providers will receive an email confirming receipt of their application after the application submission window has closed.
-This is purely to confirm the application has been received as it will not have been reviewed at this stage.
-An unannounced on-site inspection of applicant providers may be conducted at any time to determine compliance with the criteria for inclusion on the ILEP.
-Applications are processed by the ISD staff responsible for the ILEP and their findings presented to the ILEP Committee, which meets before each ILEP update to decide the status of applications.
-The Department of Justice will determine which programmes are included in the ILEP, and will be advised in its decisions by the ILEP Committee comprising of membership of the Department of Justice and DFHERIS.
+Providers applying for additional programmes will receive an email confirming receipt of their application, after the application submission window has closed.
+This is purely to confirm the submission has been received as it will not have been reviewed at this stage.
+Only complete and accurate applications received during the application submission window will be considered.
+Incomplete and / or inaccurate applications will not be processed and applicants will be notified.
+Applications are processed by the ISD staff responsible for the ILEP and their findings presented to the ILEP Committee.
+The Department of Justice will determine which programmes are included in the ILEP, and will be advised in its decisions by the ILEP Committee, comprising of membership of the Departments of Justice and DFHERIS.
 Applications and information provided to the immigration authorities will be shared with members of the ILEP Committee.
-The ILEP Committee meet in advance of each ILEP update, although extraordinary meetings may also be held if required.
+The ILEP Committee meet in advance of each ILEP update, although extraordinary meetings may also be held as required.

 Where an application has been approved in full, the provider will receive an email confirming this.
 However, they will also be advised that students cannot be recruited to those programme(s) until the official ILEP update is published on the specified date.
-Until such time as the programmes appear on the ILEP, visa / student immigration permission applications will be refused.
+Until such time as the programmes appear in the ILEP, visa / student immigration permission applications will be refused.
 As soon as the updated ILEP is published, the provider should check that the information contained in its listings are accurate.
-A programme listing on the ILEP will only be valid until the date of cessation of the ILEP.
+A programme listing in the ILEP will only be valid until the date of cessation of the ILEP.

 In the case of unsuccessful applications / applications where some of the programmes were refused, email correspondence will be issued and the applicant will be provided with an opportunity to appeal the decision of the ILEP Committee by lodging an appeal application by email within five working days of the decision being communicated.
 Applications may be refused or awarded provisional status by the ILEP Committee and either status may be appealed.
-[Provisional status means that programmes will be listed on the ILEP until the next ILEP update.
+[Provisional status means that programmes will be listed in the ILEP until the next ILEP update.
 During this period, a provider must demonstrate significant improvements to rectify the concerns of the Committee which led to the assignment of a provisional status listing.
 Failure to satisfy the Committee's concern(s) will result in the provider and/or programmes being removed from the ILEP, unless a successful appeal is lodged.]

 Any additional documents or communication (e.g. emails) received after the five day appeals window has passed cannot be considered.
 In requesting an appeal, the grounds for appeal should be set out in the email, along with details of an action plan to remedy the grounds on which the application was refused.
 The appeal application will be examined by senior officials of the two Departments who will review the initial findings of the ILEP Committee and any additional information / documentation provided.
 Applicants may be contacted for additional clarification or information where necessary.
 Where one of the reasons for rejecting an application was the failure to provide certain requested information or documents, applicants may provide such information or documents as part of the appeal process.
 However, if the validity of such documents cannot be ascertained, or documents are not provided within the five-day appeals window, the application will remain refused.
+Where possible the Appeals Committee will meet in advance of the ILEP update.